Assistant Professor of Psychiatry and Human Behavior

 Sharon Lee, PhD, is an Assistant Professor in the Department of Psychiatry and Human Behavior at the Warren Alpert Medical School of Brown University and a Research Scientist at the Center for Behavioral and Preventive Medicine at The Miriam Hospital.

-Her research centers on biobehavioral mechanisms linking stress with adverse physical health outcomes, with a focus on cardiovascular disease risk, and mind-body interventions that disrupt this linkage.
+Dr. Lee's research centers on biobehavioral mechanisms linking stress with adverse physical health outcomes, with a focus on cardiovascular disease risk, and mind-body interventions that disrupt this linkage.
 Her research has been funded by the National Institutes of Health, American Heart Association, and several professional organizations.

 Dr. Lee is also a licensed clinical psychologist.
-She has cared for patients in primary care, Veterans Affairs medical centers, psychiatric hospitals, and specialities within behavioral medicine such as cardiopulmonary rehabilitation, oncology, organ transplant, palliative care, sleep medicine, and weight loss.
+She has cared for patients in primary care, Veterans Affairs medical centers, psychiatric hospitals, and specialties within behavioral medicine such as cardiopulmonary rehabilitation, oncology, organ transplant, palliative care, sleep medicine, and weight loss.

 Dr. Lee earned a BA in psychology from the University of Southern California, MA in psychology from Columbia University, and MS and PhD in clinical psychology from the University of Connecticut.
 Subsequently, Dr. Lee completed both her Health Psychology/Behavioral Medicine clinical internship and Stress, Trauma, and Resilience (STAR) T32 postdoctoral fellowship at the Warren Alpert Medical School of Brown University.